-KRISNA: Kumpulan Riset Akuntansi, ISSN: 2599-1809 (online) 2301-8879 (Print), is an International Journal of Law Science published by Warmadewa Press jointly with Accounting Program, Faculty of Economic, Universitas Warmadewa.
+KRISNA: Kumpulan Riset Akuntansi, ISSN: 2599-1809 (online) 2301-8879 (Print), is an International Journal of Law Science published by Warmadewa Press jointly with Accounting Program, Faculty of Economic and Business, Universitas Warmadewa.
 This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication